-Direct Int erest Deemed Inte rest Name of Shareholder No. of Shares No. of Shares % % Lim Chung Chun (i) 42,500,000 14.51 18,766,444 6.41 Neo Lay Kien (ii) 5,545,000 1.89 51,519,986 17.59 Lim Wee Kian (iii) 5,759,720 1.97 13,967,400 4.77 Chang Foong May ^(iv) 2,700,000 0.92 17,027,120 5.81 SPH Invest Ltd (v) 38,892,342 13.28 - - Singapore Press Holdings Limited (v) - - 38,892,342 13.28
+Direct Interes st Deemed Intere est Name of Shareholder No. of Shares % No. of Shares % Lim Chung Chun (i) 40,000,000 13.62 19,481,082 6.63 Lim Wee Kian (ii) 5,765,920 1.96 14,024,400 4.78 CP Invest Ltd (formerly known as SPH Invest Ltd) (iii) 38,892,342 13.25 - - Cuscaden Peak Investments Private Limited (formerly known as Singapore Press Holdings Limited (iii) - - 38,892,342 13.25

-- Mr Lim Chung Chun is deemed to have an interest in the shares held by OCBC Securities Private Ltd., CGS-CIMB Securities (Singapore) Pte.
-Ltd., Raffles Nominees (Pte) Limited, iFAST Financial Pte Ltd (as Depository Agent), Accretion Investments Pte Ltd and his spouse, Mdm Neo Lay Kien. - Mdm Neo Lay Kien is deemed to have an interest in the shares held by DBS Nominees Pte.
-Ltd., OCBC Securities Private Ltd., CGS-CIMB Securities (Singapore) Pte.
-Ltd., Raffles Nominees (Pte) Limited, iFAST Financial Pte Ltd (as Depository Agent) and her spouse, Mr. Lim Chung Chun. - Mr Lim Wee Kian is deemed interested in the shares held by DBS Nominees Pte.
-Ltd. and his spouse, Mdm Chang Foong May, and registered in the name of his personal Supplementary Retirement Scheme account opened with Development Bank of Singapore (DBS) Limited. - Mdm Chang Foong May is deemed to have an interest in the shares held by DBS Nominees Pte.
-Ltd. and her spouse, Mr Lim Wee Kian. - SPH Invest Ltd ("SPH Invest") is a wholly-owned subsidiary of Singapore Press Holdings Limited ("SPH"), a Singapore incorporated company listed on the SGX-Mainboard.
-Accordingly, SPH is deemed to have an interest in the Company's Shares held by SPH Invest. - Percentages are calculated based on the total number of issued shares, excluding treasury shares and subsidiary holdings of the Company as at 7 March 2022.
+- Mr Lim Chung Chun is deemed to have an interest in the shares held by Accretion Investments Pte Ltd, his nominees accounts opened with licensed financial institutions or depository agents and his spouse, Mdm Neo Lay Kien. - Mr Lim Wee Kian is deemed interested in the shares held by DBS Nominees (Private) Ltd and his spouse, Mdm Chang Foong May, and registered in the name of his personal Supplementary Retirement Scheme account opened with Development Bank of Singapore (DBS) Limited. - CP Invest Ltd ("CP Invest") is a wholly-owned subsidiary of Cuscaden Peak Investments Private Limited ("Cuscaden"), a Singapore incorporated company.
+Accordingly, Cuscaden is deemed to have an interest in the Company's Shares held by CP Invest. - 60 Both Mdm Neo Lay Kien and Mdm Chang Foong May are not disclosed as substantial shareholders as they are not able to exercise control over the voting rights of the securities held by their spouses or have authority to dispose of those securities. - Percentages are calculated based on the total number of issued shares, excluding treasury shares and subsidiary holdings of the Company as at 7 March 2023.